nicholasadamou/v3/README.md

   - [**React Hooks**](https://reactjs.org/docs/hooks-intro.html) - Hooks let you use state and other React features without writing a class
   - [**Styled-Components**](https://www.styled-components.com/) - for styling.

-## 📚 The Design Stack

-This project uses the following technologies:

-- [**Bulma**](https://bulma.io/) - A free, open-source CSS framework based on Flexbox and used by more than 200,000 developers.
-- [**Carbon Design System**](https://carbondesignsystem.com) - Carbon is the design system for IBM web and product.
-It is a series of individual styles, components, and guidelines used for creating unified UI.
-- [**Figma**](https://www.figma.com/) - Build better products as a team.
-Design, prototype, and gather feedback all in one place with Figma.

 ## ⛓️ CI/CD Pipeline

 This project uses the following CI/CD Pipeline: